maziars/Binary_SVM_MTL/README.md

 The input to the code should be a set of csv files. assuming there are m tasks, the number of csv files is 2m.
 For each task there should be two corresponding csv files.
 They should be named features_ and labels_ followed by the task number.
 The tasks should be numbered from 1 to m.
 For each task t, the features file includes a N_txd matrix of features, where N_t is the number of data points in task t and d is the feature length.
 The labels file for task t includes an N_tx1 vector of -1 and +1 which is the corresponding labels for the N_t data points in task t.

+Based on what we mentioned earlier, the relative performance of the different methods is substantially dependent on the number of training points.
+You can control this number by changing the test_perc variable which indicates the percentage of data points used for testing.
+By default, we use a cv=5 fold cross validation with 10 trials to evaluate each method.
+We do a grid search over hyper-params to find the best set of parameters.

+Finally it shows the average score for each of the tasks as well as the avergae and std of the overall score for all tasks for all emthods.
+In order to define the overall score we simply average the score of the method over different tasks.